borbware/emuurom-web/README.md

 sudo gem install bundler
 ```

-If you get errors (as I've done), go back to the start and go through these commands again
+If you get errors (as I've had), go back to the start and go through these commands again

 ```
+sudo gem update --system
 sudo gem install jekyll
 ```